-Three Top Climbers Presumed Dead After Avalanche In Canada
+3 Top Climbers Presumed Dead After Avalanche In Canada

 "All three of them, they had in common this similar goal of going and doing remote climbs on big mountains in a very pure, alpine way," Gripped magazine Editor-in-Chief Brandon Pullan told CBC.
 The difficult route that the group was on had only been climbed once, according to the broadcaster.

-Parks Canada described the route the trio was attempting as a "remote and an exceptionally difficult objective, with mixed rock and ice routes requiring advanced alpine mountaineering skills."
+Parks Canada described the route as a "remote and an exceptionally difficult objective, with mixed rock and ice routes requiring advanced alpine mountaineering skills."

-It has closed the Howse Peak area to all traffic and travel until further notice.
+The Howse Peak area has been closed to all traffic and travel until further notice.
 The area generally sees "few travelers," according to the park service, and was used by the First Nations "as a route through the mountains to bison."